jasonaaronwilson/armyknife-scheme/README.md

 ## Status

-clang doesn't do tail calls yet but gcc does.
-Additionally because of the way closures are called, we still malloc an environment on each call.
-In theory this would be fine if we had a garbage collector.
-Maybe we can do reference counting on environments?
+clang doesn't do tail calls yet (which is a mystery - maybe my clang version is too old?) but gcc does.

 There are several more functions I'd like to implement - enough to write some tests.